KastnerRG/Read_the_docs/docs/axidma2.rst

 You can do so like this:

 .. code-block :: c++

 	axis_t curr;
 	curr.data = ...; // write data
 	curr.last = ...; // set to 1 if end of stream, else set to 0
 	*OUTPUT++ = curr; // make sure you only write to a particular address once, so do it after the struct is constructed

+We must interact with them this way because we are dealing with an AXI stream, not an array.

 1.2) Generate RTL code and export it